YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 .. note::
    YottaDB recommends unconditionally scripting the MUPIP JOURNAL -ROLLBACK -FETCHRESYNC command prior to starting any Source Server on the replicating instance to avoid a possible out-of-sync situation.

 The reference point sent by the originating instance is the RESYNC_SEQNO (explained later) that the originating instance once maintained.
-The database/journal files are rolled back to the earlier RESYNC_SEQNO (that is, the one received from originating instance or the one maintained locally).
+The database/journal files are rolled back to the earlier RESYNC_SEQNO (that is, the one received from the originating instance or the one maintained locally).
 If you do not use -fetchresync, the database rolls back to the last consistent replicating instance state.

 The system stores extracted lost transactions in the file <extract file> specified by this mandatory qualifier.
-The starting point for the search for lost transactions is the JNL_SEQNO obtained from the originating instance in the -fetchresync operation.
+The starting point of the search for lost transactions is the JNL_SEQNO obtained from the originating instance in the -fetchresync operation.
 If -fetchresync is not specified, <extract file> lists the post-consistent-state transactions that were undone by the rollback procedure to reach a consistent state.

 .. note::
    The extracted lost transactions list may contain broken transactions due to system failures that occurred during processing.
-Do not resolve these transactions --they are not considered to be committed.
+Do not resolve these transactions - they are not considered to be committed.
 The database header may get corrupted if you suspend an ongoing ROLLBACK -FETECHRESYNC operation or if the TCP connection between the two instances gets broken.
 The workaround is to restart the ROLLBACK -FETCHRESYNC operation or wait 60 seconds for the FETCHRESYNC operation to timeout.

 Example: